 Activated charcoal works by trapping toxins and chemicals in the gut, thereby preventing their absorption.
 The charcoal's porous texture has a negative electrical charge, which causes it to attract positively charged molecules, such as toxins and gases.
 This helps it trap toxins and chemicals in the gut.
 Because activated charcoal is not absorbed by the body, it can carry the toxins (bound to its surface) out of the body through bowel movements.

 Activated charcoal can be used for the following seven reasons

 - For alcohol poisoning (by a medical professional) and to prevent hangovers.

-2. As a digestive cleanse.
+- As a digestive cleanse.

 - As an emergency toxic removal in the case of an overdose of many different pharmaceutical drugs and over-the-counter medications - including opium, aspirin, cocaine, acetaminophen and morphine.
 It is often used in hospital emergency rooms to treat overdoses.
 The activated charcoal that is used to treat a poisoning is a powder that is mixed with a liquid.
 Once mixed, it can be given as a drink or through a tube that has been placed through the mouth and into the stomach.
 Obviously, no one should ever try to treat an overdose or poisoning at home.
 Always seek medical assistance immediately.

 - To whiten the teeth as well as general improvement to oral health.
 Wet your toothbrush, dip it into powdered activated charcoal before brushing your teeth as normal.
 Rinse well and repeat three times a week.
 5. To alleviating gas and bloating.
 You can take activated charcoal capsules to help digestion while promoting the absorption of intestinal gas and providing intestinal comfort.
 Ideal if you suffer from IBS or Irritable bowel syndrome but once again, make sure to talk to your doctor first.

 5. To get rid of mold spores.

-7. And for the original use - that of water filtration.
+6. And for the original use - that of water filtration.